Hotel Alexandra – A time capsule dedicated to mid-century Danish design.

 Hotel Alexandra – Local Transport

 - Walking: Hotel Alexandra’s location in Indre By (Copenhagen Center) makes it a great base for exploring the city on foot.
-Ideally located for exploring Tivoli Gardens (0.2 mile, 4-minute walk), visiting Christiansborg Slot (0.8 mile, 15-minute walk) and shopping on Strøget (0.2 mile, 4-minute walk).
+Ideally located for exploring Tivoli Gardens (0.2 mile), visiting Christiansborg Slot (0.8 mile) and shopping on Strøget (0.2 mile).
 Rådhuspladsen is the nearest Metro at 4 minutes (0.2 mile) away and København H (Copenhagen Central Station) is 8 minutes (0.4 mile) away.

 - Subway and Bus: Copenhagen has an excellent public transport network that includes a 24-hour Metro and buses, S-trains, and ferries known as ‘harbor buses’.
 A single ticket covers any combination of these within a time limit (usually 1.5 hours).
 You can download the handy DOT Tickets app to buy mobile tickets or multi-journey City Passes with a few keystrokes.
 The metro station at Rådhuspladsen is on the M3 Cityringen, so you can get to most parts of the city easily; change at Kongens Nytorv for a direct line to the airport, or take a train from København H (both routes take up to 25 minutes).
 Bus routes have good coverage too.
 E.g. the 9A runs from Vesterport, 5 minutes (0.2 mile) away, to Christiania and north up the harbor to Refshaleøen, while the 6A will take you north to Rosenborg Slot and then northwest to Nørrebro.